As you read the following please be aware that for the time being we shall have only two morning services a month – the first and third Sunday.

 Will I know what to do?

 We stand up to sing hymns as the introduction to the song starts and sit down when it ends, we sit down for prayer, and we don’t kneel down at any point in the service.
-After the last hymn we remain standing while the preacher gives a blessing or we say the Grace together, and then we sit down for a moment’s reflection before moving on to tea or coffee.
+After the last hymn we remain standing while the preacher gives a blessing or we say the Grace together, and then we sit down for a moment’s reflection before leaving quietly.
+Currently we are not serving any refreshments after the service.

 t’s always a bit nerve wracking trying something new.
 If you’re not used to church please tell us and we’ll explain anything you need to know.
 We want you to enjoy your time in our church and become a new friend, so everyone in our congregation is happy to help.